 Because the work is relatively undemanding, you can soul-search or attend school while you’re doing it.
 A friend of mine worked at a hotel for a few years while she finished her degree, then started an unrelated career elsewhere.

 Your job could be domestic or international, somewhere warm or somewhere cold.
-You can work at the front desk, in the kitchen, behind the bar, or offering skiing or scuba diving lessons.
+You could work at the front desk, in the kitchen, behind the bar, as a concierge, or offering skiing or scuba diving lessons.
 The hospitality world is wide, varied, and always looking for young people open to low paychecks and job responsibilities.

 Go ahead, tell off your boss, storm out of the office in a blaze of glory, and then check out websites like CoolWorks for resort jobs.
-Or maybe search for job opportunities first and then tell off your boss.
+Better yet, find a job first and then tell off your boss.

 7. Cruise Ship Casino Dealer